Thank you for the guidance and support you offered through the CUNY Dance Initiative residencies. Those residencies were pivotal for MBDance and

 New York City choreographers and companies representing a variety of styles, from contemporary to traditional forms, are encouraged to apply.

-The application for the 2018-19 residency cycle is closed.
-Applications for residencies from July 2019 – June 2020 will be accepted online in the fall of 2018.
+The open call for applications for residencies from July 2019 – June 2020 has closed.
+Our next application cycle will be in Fall 2019.

 CUNY DANCE INITIATIVE RESIDENCY GUIDELINES